idris-lang/Idris-dev/docs/proofs/interactive.rst

 This tells us that we have two holes Main.plusredZ_S and Main.plusredZ_Z.
 We can solve these separately, ``plusredZ_Z`` is the simplest so we will do that first.

-The ``:elab plusredZ_Z`` command enters interactive proof mode, which can be used to complete the missing definition for plusredZ_Z.
+The ``:elab plusredZ_Z`` command enters interactive elaboration mode, which can be used to complete the missing definition for plusredZ_Z.

 .. code-block:: idris